 About Michael Vecchio

 Vecchio’s dissertation focuses on creative musical activities within instrumental ensembles and the development of creative musical agency.
 His research interests include musical creativity, the role of large ensembles within instrumental music teacher education, the preparation and experiences of music teaching artists, and the Self-Study of Teacher Education Practices (S-STEP) within instrumental music methods courses.
-Vecchio’s research has been published in Arts Education Policy Review, and has been presented at state and national conferences, including the American Educational Research Association annual conference, the Society for Music Teacher Educators symposium, and the Instrumental Music Teacher Educators biennial colloquium.
-He is a contributing author for the upcoming book Musicianship-Focused Curriculum and Assessment, 2nd Edition (GIA).
+Vecchio’s research has been published in Arts Education Policy Review, and has been presented at state and national conferences including the American Educational Research Association annual conference, the Society for Music Teacher Educators symposium, and the Instrumental Music Teacher Educators biennial colloquium.
+He is a contributing author for the book Musicianship-Focused Curriculum and Assessment, 2nd Edition (GIA).